CarbonX Rocky Mountain Challenge Series Crowns Cristiani

 include: Zan Sharp (2004, 2005, 2011), Dave Minegar (2006, 2008), John Newhouse (2007), John Dillon (2009), Steve Jones (2010), and Bruce Quale (2012).

 The RMCS utilizes a racing format not found in ANY other regional touring series around the country.
 The RMCS inverts up to the top 20 from qualifying putting the fast qualifiers at the back to start each race.
 This format ensures race fans see what they paid for and that is passing.
 Each driver is awarded three points per position gained in the event.
 Points are also awarded for qualifying and heat race finishes.
 Through the history of the series, the winning driver has averaged a 14th place starting position.
 To ensure competition, the RMCS pays it purse based on total point accumulation for the event and provides several special performance awards at each race.

-The series is supported by a great family of sponsors including: CarbonX, Century Boatland/Century Motorsports, Project Filter, Eibach Springs, A-1 Heating & Air Conditioning, Sharp Powder Coating, Five Star Racing Bodies, Hoosier Racing Tires, Thompson Motorsports, Security Race Products, Frank's Radios, Longacre Racing Products, Performance Solutions, Kidd's Performance and Dyno, Joes Racing Products, PPG Paint, Circle Racing Wheels, DJS Sports Marketing, and Mike Minegar's Auto Body.
+The series is supported by a great family of sponsors including: CarbonX, Century Motorsports & Marine, Project Filter, Eibach Springs, A-1 Heating & Air Conditioning, Sharp Powder Coating, Five Star Racing Bodies, Hoosier Racing Tires, Thompson Motorsports, Security Race Products, Mr. Gas, Frank's Radios, Longacre Racing Products, Performance Solutions, Kidd's Performance and Dyno, Joes Racing Products, PPG Paint, Circle Racing Wheels, DJS Sports Marketing, and Mike Minegar's Auto Body.